 Welcome to the University of Washington Tacoma's SIF-Funded COIL Fellows program, an initiative that links our university courses with courses in different countries through a variety of real-time and asynchronous technologies.
 Find out which UW Tacoma faculty have participated in the program and in which countries their collaborators are located.

-The UW Tacoma COIL Fellows program is part of an effort to transform global learning opportunities on our campus and a collaboration between the Offices of Global Affairs, Academic Technologies, and Undergraduate Education.
+The UW Tacoma COIL Fellows program is part of an effort to transform global learning opportunities on our campus and a collaboration between the Offices of Global Affairs, Academic Innovation, and Undergraduate Education.

 What is COIL?

-Collaborative Online International Learning, or COIL, is a pedagogical approach that fosters global exchange and understanding through online learning environments.
+Collaborative Online International Learning (COIL) - also known as international virtual exchange, is a pedagogical approach that fosters global exchange and understanding through online learning environments.
 Started at The State University of New York and now in practice at hundreds of universities around the world, COIL connects learners across time and space, without leaving their home campus.

 We invite UW Tacoma faculty to incorporate the COIL pedagogy into their courses - whether in conversations, assignments, themes, or work collaborations.
 Students typically complete shared assignments and projects, with faculty members from each country co-teaching and managing coursework.

 - Full-time or part-time faculty at UW Tacoma who are interested in developing a COIL class for AY 2020-21 or 2021-22 may apply.

 - Submissions may come from individuals or teams.